Attend a virtual event with a gout specialist on 3/19, 4/23, and 5/14

 KRYSTEXXA could help you finally take control of uncontrolled gout attacks.
-In just 24 hours, KRYSTEXXA can get your uric acid level low enough to start dissolving years of gout buildup.
-KRYSTEXXA has a proven safety profile and is effective even if you have gout and kidney disease.
+In just 24 hours, KRYSTEXXA can get your uric acid level low enough to soon start dissolving years of gout buildup.
+KRYSTEXXA has an established safety profile and is effective even if you have kidney disease and gout.
 Many people have both at the same time.
 Read the Medication Guide and talk with your doctor about possible side effects of KRYSTEXXA.
 If anything does happen, tell your doctor right away.

 All medications that lower your uric acid level can trigger flares when you first start taking them.
 These are called mobilization flares.
 They are triggered by the movement of uric acid crystals that loosen from your joints as they dissolve.